What is an Interspecies Council?

 Protecting all species: all species of the Roding should be cared for, not just those that are especially charismatic, or officially ‘protected’ or ‘native’.

 Whilst tracking the impact of this work, we saw an appetite for people to keep engaging, both with each other and the river Roding, weeks after the Council had taken place.
 A legacy effect of more-than-human empathy developed: almost all participants reported a noticeable, lasting change within their perception or feelings towards nature, the world or themselves in the week after the Council.
-For example for Phil Tovey, head of DEFRA Futures:
+For example for Phillip Tovey, head of DEFRA Futures:

 “I must admit I probably as much as anyone else went into this with a bit of skepticism, about [whether we could] just come out with the same insights if we weren’t thinking from the species perspective.
 But what I actually found was, when we started getting into interspecies dialogue with one another it really brought new insight into the whole way we think about how decisions should be formed with those different ecological relationships.”